liamsyyap/depedproject/README.md

 Dep Ed Project

-This project is licensed under the ©WTFPL License.
+This project is licensed under the DO WHAT THE FUCK YOU WANT TO Public License.
+(It's actually real)